turingschool/mod-0-curriculum/session4/index.md

 ### Follow-Ups

 - Leaving feedback directly on homework gists.
-Everyone has feedback on gists for hw's 1 + 2 so far.
+Should have HW 2 feedback to you soon.

 ### Other Notes